 When I see such a set, I give the product ONE star and leave a review like this.

 Do you want: (a) to play petanque, (b) to play bocce, or (c) just to mess around without worrying too much about any rules.

 Petanque is played with steel balls (called “boules”) about the size of a baseball that weigh about 1.5 pounds.
 Petanque is a throwing game, and balls of that size and weight are perfect for throwing.
 In petanque, each player brings his own set of three boules in which all of the boules have the same groove-pattern.
 Many patterns are possible, but typical patterns are: smooth (no grooves), wide-spaced single grooves, narrow-spaced single grooves, double grooves, and triple grooves.

 WHAT SHOULD YOU BUY?
 You want each player to have his/her own set of 3 boules.
 A bag of 3 matching boules can equip one player.
 A bag that contains two 3-ball sets can equip two players.
 A bag of eight metal “bocce/petanque” balls WILL NOT work for petanque.
 A bag of six metal balls containing three 2-ball sets WILL NOT work for petanque.

 RECOMMENDATION: Look elsewhere on amazon for offerings that contain one or two sets of 3 boules each.
 There are at least two other products on amazon.com that fit that description.

 IF YOU WANT TO PLAY BOCCE

-I have left reviews like this for a number of sets of “bocce/petanque” balls on amazon.
-A few people have flagged them as helpful.
+I have left several reviews like this on amazon and a few people have flagged them as helpful.
 If you want to leave a similar review, feel free to copy-and-paste text from this post.
-(Just remember to customize the text in the IF YOU JUST WANT TO MESS AROUND A BIT AND NOT WORRY ABOUT THE RULES section.)
-And please share links to this post— help get the word out.